 Make sure you research these legal details before soliciting donations.

-We encourage your nonprofit or organization to a use variety of platforms to promote your cause—from digital stories to fundraisers at a local venue.
+We encourage your nonprofit or organization to use various platforms to promote your cause—from digital stories to fundraisers at a local venue.
 You may never need that donate sign.